XDynames/SAI-app/instructions.md

 By default the summary statistics are calculated using pixels as the default unit.
 Entering your own values for camera calibration and image area will update the summary with SI units.

-Developed by: James Bockman in collaboration with Charlotte Sai

 Publication:

 Application Code: